 Before one can truly understand the Doyle’s Thornless Blackberry® it is necessary to understand the ordinary berries, and maybe you have some of them now.

-About Our Blackberries
+Planting Our Blackberries

 Thornless blackberries are a gardener’s dream.
 Full delicious berries and graced by lovely flowers and foliage, they lack the two terrors of blackberry growing: there are no piercing thorns and they are not invasive.
+Planting Blackberries also doesn’t have to be a great ordeal when you have Doyle’s!

 The thornless blackberries have a wide range.
 Blackberries do require some seasonality (about 250 chill hours) so a tropical climate is not for these.
 Our thornless berries go through zero digits with ease, and have survived -25.
 We do recommend covering the plant with 6 mil clear or white plastic when temperatures go below minus 20.